Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    The URL of the gallery for a gallery post.
 E.g., `https://www.reddit.com/gallery/oexfaq`.

-   In rare cases the URL may be a path, for example, see link post `j74mzm`.
+   In rare cases the value may not be a full URL, it can be a path, for example see post ID `j74mzm`.

    Field does not exist if not a link post."
    "event_start?","float","Unix timestamp of when the post's event time begins.
 Key does not exist if